FaraiB/expense-calculator/README.md

 The frontend development server will start and the application will be available in your browser.

+## Usage

+### Data Persistence

+- All expense calculations are automatically saved to the SQLite database
+- Data persists between sessions and server restarts
+- Real-time synchronization with the backend API

+### PDF Downloads

+- **Complete Report**: Click "Download All as PDF" to generate a comprehensive report of all expenses
+- **Individual Report**: Click the download icon (📥) next to any expense to get a detailed report
+- PDFs are automatically named with timestamps and downloaded to your default downloads folder

 ## Development Status

 - [x] Project structure setup